voxeet/comms-sdk-dotnet/Readme.md

 You can define `DOLBYIO_LIBRARY_PATH` as an environment variable.

-After generating your project, you can find it in the `build/dotnet` folder.
+After generating your project, you can find your project in the `build/dotnet` folder.

+## Sample usage

 ### 1. Initialize the SDK

 Initialize the SDK using the secure authentication method that uses a token in the application.
-For more information, see the [Initializing the SDK document](doc:initializing-javascript).
 This sample application requires the access token to be provided as a command line parameter when launching the executable.
-For the purpose of this application, use a [client access token](doc:overview-developer-tools#client-access-token) generated from the Dolby.io dashboard.
+For the purpose of this application, use a [client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) generated from the Dolby.io dashboard.

 Create a file where you want to store code for the sample application.
-Open the file in your favorite text editor and add there the following code to initialize the SDK using the [DolbyIOSDK.Init](xref:DolbyIO.Comms.Init) method:
+Open the file in your favorite text editor and add there the following code to initialize the SDK using the [DolbyIOSDK.Init](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/Init) method:

 ```cs
 using DolbyIO.Comms;